Valencia-oh/PKMN-Jade/README.md

 - Polished Crystal and Emerald Seaglass for giving me inspiration to start this project
 - Pokecrystal devs for making this posible, as well as the code so easy to use and providing numerous incredibly helpful tutorials
 - RaJa239 on the pret discord for the script to make the pocket pc only work outdoors
-- the code for Abilities, Hail, Psysical/Special Split, and several moves is from Aaronjeter's Budget Crystal Romhack
+- the code for Abilities, EXP ALL, Psysical/Special Split, and several moves is from Aaronjeter's Budget Crystal Romhack

 ## Timeline
 Currently focusing on adding pokemon, but after the next pokemon addition update, I will begin working on new Routes and Locations